day8/re-frame-10x/README.md

 * Make sure you have followed all the installation steps.
 * Make sure you have checked the [prerequisites](#important-prerequisites)

-### If the re-frame-10x window won't show up when pressing Ctrl-H
+### If the re-frame-10x window won't show up when pressing `ctrl-shift-x`

 * Make sure that your browser window doesn't have focus in a text-box or something else that is intercepting keyboard events.
 * Make sure that the re-frame-10x div has been created.
 Run `document.querySelector('#--re-frame-10x--')` in your browser's console to check if an element is returned.
 If this returns `null` then something else isn't working correctly.
+* Try [clearing your localStore](https://superuser.com/questions/519628/clear-html5-local-storage-on-a-specific-page) and refreshing.
+This should restore the default key bindings.
 * You can also [open it programmatically](#controlling-the-trace-panel).

 ### If re-frame-10x throws an exception on startup